 - Some encourage adding flavor to the water.
 We recommend trying to avoid using sweet or sugary additives if possible.
-Citrus Fresh Essential Oil Blend or Peppermint Essential Oil can be great natural options to add.
+Citrus Fresh Essential Oil Blend or Peppermint Essential Oil can be a great natural option to add.
 Just one or two drops is efficient and safe if you are using a therapeutic grade essential oil.
 Make sure that you allow or offer an unflavored water source as well.
 Sometimes the additives will discourage the horse from drinking.

 - Soaking hay or grain rations can help with hydration if a horse is not choosing to drink.

 You can find related tips and topics on the links below.
-Along with the posts I shared last year during Peppy's struggle with colic and how I caught it very early and naturally assisted him through it.
-We did not choose surgery, fluids and electrolytes, along with essential oils and body work was what we utilized to pull him through.
+Along with the posts I shared last year during Peppy’s struggle with colic and how I caught it very early and naturally assisted him through it.
+We did not choose surgery, fluids, and electrolytes, along with essential oils and bodywork was what we utilized to pull him through.